WICG/storage-buckets/explainer.md

 * Behavior in third-party contexts is deferred to future work, to keep this explainer manageable

 * Standardizing user agent behavior around storage eviction

+* Allowing users to have control over which data to evict

 ## Use Cases